kontinew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Display the third line of iacta
 7. A file containing "Best School"
 8. Saves results of ls -la into a file named ls_cwd_content
+9. Duplicated the last line of the file iacta